Anna-Kase/skunk/README.md

 | **occupancy_simulation_example.R**    | This is an example and test file for simulating occupancy through time and space using our model parameters.                                                                                                                                                                                                                                                                                                | Only Base R used                            |

-**Group 7 - Plotting**
+### **Group 7 - Plotting**

-These scripts are used to create the figures in the manuscript.
+These scripts are used to plot occupancy and its processes, and ultimately create the figures in the manuscrpt.